Are Humans as Brittle as Large Language Models?: Introduction

 \section{Introduction}

 Large language models (LLMs) have shown impressive capabilities in automatic data annotation tasks~\citep{tan-etal-2024-large}.
-However, practical applications are often hindered by variability in model outputs, leading to inconsistent predictions~\citep{zhao-etal-2024-measuring, DBLP:journals/corr/abs-2405-01724}.
-This variability encompasses both the inherent nondeterminism in probabilistic models~\citep{song-etal-2025-good,10.1145/3697010} as well as \textit{prompt brittleness}, wherein minor changes in prompt phrasing leads to significant differences in outputs~\citep{lu-etal-2022-fantastically,tang-etal-2024-found}.
+However, practical applications are often hindered by variability in model outputs, leading to inconsistent predictions~\citep{zhao-etal-2024-measuring,DBLP:journals/corr/abs-2405-01724}.
+This variability encompasses both the inherent non-determinism in probabilistic models~\citep{song-etal-2025-good,10.1145/3697010} as well as \textit{prompt brittleness}, wherein minor changes in prompt phrasing lead to significant differences in outputs~\citep{lu-etal-2022-fantastically,tang-etal-2024-found}.

 Of course, variability is also observed in human annotations.
 Annotators’ individual experiences, sociodemographic backgrounds, and moral values shape how they interpret and label content.
 Moreover, the uncertainty in human annotation behavior may increase with the inclusion of additional annotators, posing challenges for explanation and identification~\citep{inherentdis}.
 Traditionally, such disagreement among annotators has been treated as noise or bias~\citep{milkowski-etal-2021-personal}, often resolved through techniques like majority voting to produce a single ``gold'' label~\citep{sabou-etal-2014-corpus,anand-etal-2024-dont}.